diogosmac/feup-comp/README.txt

 **OVERVIEW: (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)

-**TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.
-You can divide this by checkpoint it if helps)

-**PROS: (Identify the most positive aspects of your tool) **CONS: (Identify the most negative aspects of your tool)
+**TASK DISTRIBUTION:

+Every member contributed equally to every stage of the development.

+**PROS:

+Functional and easy to understand AST
+Runs all test files

+**CONS:

+The register allocation optimization was not implemented